ir-rafio/IJPC-2025-Problemset/Editorial.md

 <summary>Hint</summary>

 This problem has no input.\
-*This is a white lie.*
+*This is a trivial white lie.*

 </details>

 <details>
 <summary>Solution</summary>

 You can implement the decryption algorithm.
-But since the answer is fixed, it is easier to decrypt by yourself and then simply print the decrypted string.
+But since the answer is fixed, it is easier to decrypt it by yourself using a pen and paper.
+Then, simply print the decrypted string.

 <details>
 <summary>Code</summary>